luximetr/AnyFormatKit/README.md

 let formatter = TextInputFormatter(textPattern: "### (###) ###-##-##", prefix: "+12")
 textInputController.formatter = formatter // setting formatter
 ```
-Controller listens shouldChangeTextIn delegate method.
+Controller listens `textInput(_:shouldChangeCharactersIn:replacementString:)` delegate method.
 But you can also add more than one delegate if needed.
-Methods of delegates, that should return Bool value gather with `&&` operator.
-Therefore, if one of delegates returns false, that means that textInput will receive false.
-If you want send true to textInput, all delegates must return true.
+Methods of delegates, that should return `Bool` value gather with `&&` operator.
+Therefore, if one of the delegates returns `false`, that means that `textInput` will receive `false`.
+If you want send `true` to `textInput`, all delegates must return `true`.

-You can set allowedSymbolsRegex to formatter to filter input symbols with regex.
-All symbols, that satisfy to RegEx will be able to typing in textInput.
+You can set `allowedSymbolsRegex` to the formatter to filter input symbols with regex.
+All symbols, that satisfy to RegEx will be available for typing in the `textInput`.
-This property only applies to inputed symbols from keybord, but not for prefix.
+This property only applies to inputed symbols from keyboard, but not to prefix.

 ```swift
 inputFieldFormatter.allowedSymbolsRegex = "[0-9]" // allowed only numbers